Ash dieback disease

 If you need to fell trees that could potentially fall on to or across the highway or cause any other danger to highway users then you must employ a qualified traffic management contractor.
 They will set up a temporary traffic management system to ensure that the safety of motorists and pedestrians is managed appropriately during the tree safety works.
 Landowners can be held liable and can be prosecuted for any injury caused to the public as a result of any works they have instructed / carried out.

 If a road closure is required to carry out the works, landowners will need to apply to our highways section for a road closure which can be done online.
-A well-qualified and experienced tree surgeon will be able to advise you with regards to the necessary arrangements that you will need to make with regards to highways safety.
+A well-qualified and experienced tree surgeon will be able to advise of the necessary arrangements that you will need to make with regard to highways safety.

 If you fail to remove a diseased tree which is a risk to public safety, we can ultimately enter your land to carry out the necessary works and claim back the costs.
 This would only be done if you have failed to act on our advice, following the four-stage legal process under the Highways Act.